HedvigS/personal-cookbook/R/cldf_for_dummies.md

 - CodeTable - The list of possible values for each parameter.
 For example, GB020 in Grambank is a binary feature and can take 0, 1 and ? whereas EA016 in the Ethnographic Atlas (D-PLACE) can take 1, 2 or 9.
-  The options are exclusive of each other for each data-point.
+  The options are often exclusive of each other for each language.
+There are examples of languages that are coded for more than one value, usually with extra information on proportions.

-Good to know: for the CLDF-dataset of D-PLACE, the LanguageTable contains a row per *society*.
+Good to know: for the CLDF-dataset of D-PLACE (v1 and v2), the LanguageTable contains a row per *society*.
 There is a column for the Glottocode of the language associated with that society.